After graduating in 2019 from

 health sector, from web-apps to data retrieval and reporting tools.

-Since moving to Paris, I’ve continued as a freelance developer,
+Since moving to Paris, I’ve continued as a freelance software developer,

 collaborating with start-ups, co-ops, and charities on projects ranging